DoctorLai/SimilarString/README.md

 `curl -X POST --data '{"s1":"this is a book", "s2":"that is a car"}' http://127.0.0.1:5000`
 > {"score": 0.22442716360092163}

+You can also run [./build-and-run.sh](./build-and-run.sh) to build the Docker image and run the server.

 # Support
 If you find this useful, consider buy me a cup of coffee, thanks! https://www.buymeacoffee.com/y0BtG5R